AnnaMHTri/github-pages-with-jekyll/_posts/2020-10-11-my-first-blog-post.md

+---
-title: Chicken of the woods
+title: "Chicken of the woods"
 date: 2020-10-11
+---